CowboyFromHell/devops-cource/shell/README.md

 In my realization of this shell script, I am doing all of these stages, step by step.

-I also check for the necessary utilities in the system (whois & netstat), check the input data (required and optional), report errors (invalid parameter values), and implement additional functionality (-h-v-d options).
+I also check for the necessary utilities in the system (whois & netstat), check the input data (required and optional), report errors (invalid parameter values), and implement additional functionality (-h -v -d -w options).